 Skip to main content

-Short Tales of Horror (part II)
+Short Tales of Horror (part II) - Review

-In this book, Regina Puckett presents us with a group of stories that will make you shiver.
+Prepare yourself for a group of stories that will make you shiver.
 It’s hard to describe exactly what you are going to find, without giving away any spoilers.
 So, what can I say then?
 To sum it up nicely in one word: creepy.
 A lot of ‘creepy’!

 You’ll finish each story with a weird feeling, like something is not quite right, but just when you turn off the light, that discomfort will attack you.
 You’ll feel that these stories are disturbing in their very own special way and that’s what makes this book really interesting.